QMIND-Team/dair-Perception/Bash-Scripts/PC/README.md

 ## run-rviz
 Runs relevant commands to load the turtlebot in Rviz.
 Make sure to have [PC] `roscore` and [Pi] `./bringup.sh` running in separate terminals first.

+## run-teleop
+Enables teleoperation for the turlebot using arrow keys on laptop.
+Previous steps apply.